 Jessica (recruiter): “Some recruiters don’t tell the truth and that sucks and gives us all a bad reputation.
 I need more information when this happens.
 I get so mad when someone else is making more than one of my travelers because that makes me look like an asshole.
 If that’s the case I ask my traveler if they can take a screenshot of their pay package so that I can see what’s going on.

 You need to educate yourself on how this all works.
 The hospital gives you a bill rate and sometimes there’s a middle man involved.
 That company (or “middle man”) gives us a different rate than they have and they are also able to take money out of your pay package and keep it for themselves.
 In those instances, those travelers with those companies make much more money.”

 *My advice: As awkward as it is, we need to make money in travel nursing more transparent.
 We can do this by asking each other what we are each taking home.
 This is something I used to shy away from but it’s necessary to learn and keep recruiters accountable.
 But keep in mind that if your pay differs by a little bit, there are many factors at play!
 Is that person taking money out for health insurance?
 Do they have a 401k?
 Etc.*

-If you’re in the market for a new recruiter or you are a nurse who is looking into becoming a travel nurse, I highly recommend Jessica.
-You can best contact her by emailing her at Jessica.firstname.lastname@example.org.
-If you do reach out to her, please don’t forget to mention that you’ve read this interview and/or that I have referred you.
-It means a lot to me to have your support!
-If you have more questions that you’d like answered as always, you can find me on Instagram and I’d be happy to answer your questions there.
+If you’re in the market for a new recruiter or you are a nurse who is looking into becoming a travel nurse, I highly recommend working with Jessica.
+If you want her contact information please reach out to me on Instagram and I’d be happy to give it to you!